Welcome to the Mid-Columbia Houseless Collaborative

 Our Commitment to Equity

-Owning our History
+Owning Our History

 The Mid-Columbia Houseless Collaborative is aware that housing inequities are rooted in our country’s history.
 When colonizers displaced the first people of these lands, a base of racial and other inequities was built for future generations who call this place home.